-Small Schools Sport - cross country, swimming, athletics
+- Small Schools Sport cross country, swimming, athletics

-Adopt-a- Cop
+- Adopt-a- Cop

-Murgon Show exhibits
+- Murgon Show exhibits

-Permaculture activities

-Arts Council

-CWA Country of Study
+- CWA Country of Study

-ANZAC participation
+- ANZAC participation

-Camp program P-6

-Barambah Schools Canberra trip
+- Barambah Schools Canberra trip

-Project 600

-School dance
+- School dances

-How Information and Communication Technologies are used to improve learning
+How Information and Communication Technologies are used to Assist Learning

 Computers are used for whole-of-class activities, group activities and individual access through computer rooms, pods of computers and the Library.
 However, technology encompasses more than computers.
 At Cloyna State School, students are actively engaged in a range of technological devices.
 The school's internet bandwidth and service has been increased to enhance the student's access to interactive websites.
 We are currently working at a 1:1 ratio of computers to students.
 Each classroom is equipped with Interactive Whiteboards.
 ICT is the platform used to provide a differentiated curriculum, engagement and pedagogy.

 Computers are used in the school from Prep to Year 6 in a variety of ways.
 In the Prep to Year 3 one of the programs that the children use is Reading Eggs.
 This is purchased by the school for access at School as well as home.
 To assist with the Mathematics learning, Mathletics is also purchased for School and home access.
 All students have access to Ipads and individual computers from One Edcucation.